My next workshops :

 The most amazing and unusual results sometimes give the best results… I recently printed some scarves of calicot and used basic A3 copy paper to line the fabric.
 The scarves turned beautifully harmonious but the the lining paper was even better, the delicate shades of the leaves printed on a background of thread marks.
 A real treat to the eyes.
 Mark making ready to be up-cycled.

-I will be sharing Eco Printing with the participants of next workshops through the next few months as a way to use Nature to create some beautiful marks to incorporate with their work.
+I will be sharing Eco Printing with the participants of next workshops through the whole of 2018 as a way to use Nature to create some beautiful marks to incorporate with their work.